Lance McCullers Jr.: Houston Astros

-2015–16
+2015–2016

 In his major league debut on May 18, 2015, McCullers allowed one run, three walks and three hits while striking out five batters in 4 2/3 innings and took a no-decision in the Astros' 2–1 loss to the Oakland Athletics.
 McCullers threw his first career complete game against the Baltimore Orioles on June 3, 2015, reaching 11 strikeouts for the first time.
 He remained in the Astros rotation and finished with 22 starts.

 McCullers began the 2016 season on the disabled list with shoulder soreness.
 He finished the season 6–5 in 14 starts.

 2017

 The Astros assigned McCullers to the starting rotation at the outset of 2017 season.
 From May 6–23, he delivered 22 scoreless innings, which among Astros pitchers, was the longest scoreless inning streak since Roy Oswalt completed 32 from August 27 through September 11, 2008.
 In that same span, McCullers also became the first Astros pitcher since Nolan Ryan in 1984 to allow no earned runs over at least five innings pitched in each of four consecutive appearances.

 For the month of May, McCullers won his first American League (AL) Pitcher of the Month Award.
 He was credited with a 4–0 record over six starts.
 He permitted an AL-leading 0.99 earned run average (ERA), 21 hits, and a .164 batting average against (BAA) with 37 strikeouts.
 He also ranked second in wins, third in BAA, and tied for fifth in strikeouts.

 The Astros placed McCullers on the disabled list (DL) due to a back injury, and he returned on June 24.
 He was selected to the All-Star Game, finishing the first half of the season with a record of 7–2 and 106 strikeouts.
 With a recurring back injury, McCullers returned to the DL after July 30, after posting a 7.45 ERA and 1–5 record in between DL stints.

-On October 21, 2017, McCullers pitched four scoreless innings in relief and earned his first career save in a 4–0 win over the New York Yankees in Game 7 of the ALCS.
+On October 21, 2017, McCullers pitched four scoreless innings in relief and earned his first career save in a 4–0 win over the New York Yankees in Game 7 of the ALCS, which notably saw him throw 24 straight curveballs.
 This sent the Astros to their first World Series since 2005 to face the Los Angeles Dodgers.
 In a key moment in this game, after losing command and walking a batter, he threw 24 consecutive curveballs to retire the last six Yankees in a row.
-In the World Series, McCullers drew the start in Game 3 and again in Game 7.
+In the World Series, McCullers drew the start in Game 3 and again in Game 7, producing an RBI groundout in the top 2nd.
 The Astros won the Series in the seventh game for the first title in franchise history.